 If you’re thinking about getting braces from an orthodontist in Melbourne, FL then you’ve probably heard a few things about the process already.
 One thing that people frequently say about the tightening of braces is that it’s a painful process.
 Now, you’re likely asking yourself if this is true.
 Are you doomed to a painful and long-lasting process if you get braces?
 Not at all!
-We strive to reduce pain as much as possible for our patients at Reddick Orthodontics.
+We strive to reduce pain as much as possible for our patients at Melbourne Orthodontics.
 Here’s some information about the process of tightening braces, so we can hopefully clear up any misconceptions you may have.

 Why Braces Need Tightening

 Braces work as a process over time.
 The brackets are cemented to the patient’s teeth, and then the wires exert pressure on the brackets to move the teeth.
 It’s a slow process that takes months to work.
 As your teeth shift from their original position, you’ll feel the pressure from the process working.

 Eventually, the pressure is reduced.
 This means that the process is working.
 However, it also means that the braces need to be tightened again, in order to keep the pressure on the teeth.
 If you didn’t feel any pressure at all, the braces would not be doing their job.

 Your orthodontist in Melbourne will let you know how often your braces need tightening.
 This really is a case-by-case basis, depending on how far the patient’s teeth need to be moved and a few other factors.
 In general, we ask patients with braces to visit us every four to six weeks at Melbourne Orthodontics.
 This is to ensure the process is working correctly and that the braces are still in good shape and that your teeth are moving correctly.